zhullyb/monyhar/monyhar/docs/vscode.md

     used by seeing if the folder was actually added to the .classpath file you edited.

-## Setup For Chromium
+## Setup For Monyhar

 VS Code is configured via JSON files.
-This paragraph contains JSON configuration files that are useful for Chromium development, in particular.
+This paragraph contains JSON configuration files that are useful for Monyhar development, in particular.
 See [VS Code documentation](https://code.visualstudio.com/docs/customization/overview) for an introduction to VS Code customization.